 DJ Hero 2 (360)

 Largo Winch is a budget title by Ubisoft based on a French TV series, which in itself is based on a Belgian comic book.
 They’d keep up this trend by later taking the French XIII comic and making a mediocre cel-shaded first-person shooter that had some baffling design decisions.
-Why would you cast Adam West in a serious role after he’s been Mayor West on Family Guy for years at that point?!
+Such as casting Adam West in a serious role after he’s been Mayor West on Family Guy for years at that point.

 Anyway.
 We never got Largo Winch in any form here in the States, so I figure this was a cheapo release in the same vein as VIP where they got the license for cheap and made the game for peanuts to be shoved in the bargain bins at Wal-Mart.
 I tried playing this, and it was a frustrating stealth-action game made before Splinter Cell, a more well-known and popular franchise by the same publisher.